 PREVENTION: The goal of educational programming offered by various units in the Division of Student Affairs is to promote understanding concerning the dynamics of suicide and to recognize behaviors that may signal suicidal intent.
 Periodic programming will address issues of depression, general principles of mental health, stress, and other topics related to student concerns.
 These collaborative educational efforts will involve staff from the Department of Residence Life, Counseling Center, and other staff who work with students from across campus.

 PARENTAL NOTIFICATION- EMERGENCY EXCEPTION TO CONFIDENTIALITY: Suicidal situations are highly individual.
 The primary goal of this policy is student safety.
-To achieve this, appropriate family members will be contacted as necessary, under the direction of the Dean of Student Life, to promote the safety of the student and others whose health, life, or safety may be endangered.
+To achieve this, appropriate family members will be contacted as necessary, under the direction of the Assistant Vice President and Dean of Student Life, to promote the safety of the student and others whose health, life, or safety may be endangered.
 The Family Education Rights and Privacy Act (FERPA, 34 CFR 99.36) provides for the release of normally protected student data when it is believed that the student represents a health or safety risk to self or others.

 INTERVENTION: The University's intervention efforts begin with the Behavior Intervention Team who will rely, in part, on the expertise of the staff of the Counseling Center.
 Other University professional staff members will collaborate as needed to help individuals experiencing difficulties to remain in the University community.

 5.a.
-The Dean of Student Life may choose to seek advice from other individuals, as appropriate.
-In addition, the University's General Counsel may be consulted when circumstances indicate a need.
+The Assistant Vice President and Dean of Student Life may choose to seek advice from other individuals, as appropriate.
+In addition, the NDSU’s designated legal advisor may be consulted when circumstances indicate a need.
 This team will follow established procedures.
 This team may also participate in decision making that could lead to separation from the community for any individual whose presence may pose a safety risk to self or others.

 5.b Counseling Center: Staff from the Counseling Center will follow professional ethical guidelines when suicidal or potentially suicidal students seek help directly from that office.
 The general requirement that counselors keep information confidential does not apply when disclosure is required to prevent clear and imminent danger to the client or others or when legal requirements demand that confidential information be revealed.
 Counselors consult with other professionals when in doubt as to the validity of an exception.
 Counseling Center staff will also provide consulting services to University personnel upon request to assist staff in working with students on issues related to suicide.
 University faculty and/or staff members who are concerned about questions relating to suicide may call the office at any time.
 There is emergency service 24 hours a day all week during the academic year.